-Marked with jagged spots, the Maasai Giraffe, also known as the Kilimanjaro Giraffe, is the largest subspecies of giraffe.
+Marked with jagged spots, the Masai Giraffe, also known as the Kilimanjaro Giraffe, is the largest subspecies of giraffe.
 As the tallest animals in the world, giraffes have a clear view of their surroundings on the African savanna.
 With excellent eyesight, they often detect predators and threats from a greater distance than do other animals.

 The Zoo partners with the African Conservation Centre (www.conservationafrica.org) in Kenya.
 The Centre’s primary aim is to bring together the people and skills needed to build East Africa’s capacity to conserve wildlife, including the giraffe.